ICSA provides a huge amount of background information on our Website, including this special collection for journalists.

 The ICSA network is extensive and global, including academicians, helping professionals, clergy, attorneys, former group members, and families.

 If you are a journalist interested in cultic studies, we can try to connect you with appropriate persons.
-If this service interests you, please complete a brief form, which will help us better understand your needs.
+If this service interests you, please complete the form on this page.

 You may also benefit by exploring the many written documents on this site and videos on ICSA’s YouTube channel.
 See especially our study guides and topic collections.
 ICSA events also provide an opportunity to learn and meet experts and victims.

 See ICSA YouTube Channel.

 ICSA members have access to additional videos from conferences and virtual events.

 A Comparison of Different Countries’ Approaches to Cult-Related Issues.
 Michael Kropveld.
 ICSA e-Newsletter, 7(1), 2008.

 Academic Disputes and Dialogue Collection: Preface.
 Michael D. Langone, Ph.D.
 ICSA E-Newsletter, 4(3), 2005.